azuker/sw-design/sdd/genai-sdd-template.md

 > *Instructions: A bullet list of key goals of the product and the planned release*

+### Personas and Usage:

+> *Instructions: A bullet list of personas and relevant usage interaction attributes*

 ### Use-cases:

 > *Instructions: A hierarchical use-case bullet list representing the scenarios the product and system should support*